|

 below in liquids).
 At any given instant of time,

-the hits will not be even, so the smoke particle get a greater bashing
+the particle hits will not be evenly distributed over the surface, so the smoke particle get a greater bashing

 - A two gaseous molecule